ufechner7/ufechner7.github.io/_posts/2022-08-16-julia-projects.md

   [a93c6f00] DataFrames v1.3.4
   [91a5bcdd] Plots v1.31.7
 ```
-If you are careful allow only bugfixes for the installed packages which means only the last digit of the version number is allowed to be increased.
+If you are careful allow only bugfixes for the installed packages which means only the last number of the version string is allowed to be increased.
 To achieve that, type
 ```julia
 (my_project) pkg> compat
       Compat `~/repos/my_project/Project.toml`